developer-zebra/developer-zebra-site/src/about/index.md

 ---

-TechDocs (techdocs.zebra.com) is the main documentation site for Zebra's development tools, and is intended for Zebra partners, developers, sales engineers, support teams and anyone seeking in-depth technical information.
+**TechDocs** (techdocs.zebra.com) is the main documentation site for Zebra's development tools and applications.
+It is intended for Zebra partners, developers, sales engineers, support teams and anyone seeking in-depth technical information.
 The site includes user guides, feature descriptions, usage scenarios, tutorials, sample code and links to discussion sites on the [Zebra Developer Portal](https://developer.zebra.com/welcome), downloads at [Support Central](https://www.zebra.com/us/en/support-downloads.html) and other information and resources.

 **The video (below) provides a brief guided tour explaining the screenshots that follow**.